davidgiven/telinkdebugger/README.md

-# Telink debugger bridge
+# Telink USB debugger bridge

 ## What?

 This is a poorly written and hacked together Raspberry Pi Pico-based debugger bridge for the Telink SWS protocol.
-It will allow flashing of Telink-based devices, so far only tested on the incredibly cheap LT716 fitness bands using the Telink TLSR8232 chip.
+It will allow flashing of Telink-based devices via USB, so far only tested on the incredibly cheap LT716 fitness bands using the Telink TLSR8232 chip.

 It was put together from information pulled from these sources: